 Sonos headphones release date

-Word of a pair of Sonos headphones first came about in 2019, and we've seen a steady influx of patents from the company since then - and the recent acquisitions of audio company RHA and Bluetooth start-up T2 Software suggests Sonos is expanding in preparation for the new cans.
+Word of a pair of Sonos headphones first came about all the way back in 2019, and we've seen a steady influx of patents from the company since then – and the recent acquisitions of audio company RHA and Bluetooth start-up T2 Software suggests Sonos is expanding in preparation for the new cans.

-Peter Pederson, Sonos' VP Global Marketing and Communications, has also recently posted to LinkedIn (opens in new tab), asking for ad agencies to apply to work on "one of the most ambitious projects in our history".
+Peter Pederson, Sonos' VP Global Marketing and Communications, has also posted to LinkedIn, asking for ad agencies to apply to work on "one of the most ambitious projects in our history".
 The job listing specifies that applicants must have experience in launching a new brand/product/service in an established category, creating a new category for an established brand, and/or targeting a new audience/consumer segment.

 That sounds very much to us like Sonos is planning to branch out from its existing line up of speakers, amps, and soundbars – and if the company is looking into advertising options, the new product could be on the way very soon.